Is your engine making strange noises or harsh burning smells? If so, then it’s time to bring your car in to the auto repair shop.

 - Power steering hose: pumps power steering fluid to steering equipment

 The long belt that winds around the engine is known as the serpentine belt.
 This belt is driven by the engine and in turn powers your alternator, air conditioning compressor, and power steering pump.
 In some cases, it can even control the radiator fan, power brakes, and water pump.
 Without the serpentine belt, your car’s battery would die in a matter of miles and the engine would overheat soon after.
 Because of their importance, serpentine belts should be monitored and replaced before they have the chance to wear down to the point of breaking.
-At All County Auto Repair & Tire, we keep a close eye on your serpentine belt and record its condition each time we inspect your vehicle in order to make sure we can swap it out before it causes any problems.
+At All County Auto Repair & Tire, we keep a close eye on your serpentine belt and record its condition each time we inspect your car or truck in order to make sure we can swap it out before it causes any problems.

 Cracks in the belt are definitely still an issue, but modern belts are much more likely to wear down before they crack.
 Our mechanics measure the grooves in the belt to determine the thickness and weather or not your belt is worn down enough to need replacement.
 Additionally, we check to make sure your serpentine belt is properly aligned, as a belt that has slipped out of place can damage other parts of your engine.